Qu4ndo/Swiss-Trade-Fairs-Scaper/README.md

-# SwissBau Scaper
+# Swiss Trade-Fairs Scaper
-A simple scraper to grab all Exhibitors of some Swiss Fares
+A simple scraper to grab all Exhibitors of some Swiss Trade-Fairs

 ## Setup